Food sovereignty: Food sovereignty research and projects

 In 2021, a comprehensive literature review of IFS (Indigenous Food Sovereignty) and the effectiveness of food sovereignty principles concluded that Indigenous people in the United States and Canada have higher rates of obesity, food insecurity, and Type 2 diabetes than the general population.

 Government projects supporting indigenous food systems are new attempts to uplift indigenous communities and are in amateur stages of development.
 Other countries adopted Indigenous food programs years before the U.S., including Canada.
 The Canadian Food Guide (CFG) was created in January 2019 as a means to include multicultural diets, instead of basing food standards on one or few cultures — the guide includes Indigenous diets and involved Indigenous populations in consultation.

-A community member harvesting from a one-acre self-sustaining farm on an Indian reservation in South Dakota.
+Basil Harvest on Tribal Land in South Dakota A community member harvesting basil from a one-acre self-sustaining farm on an Indian reservation in South Dakota.

 In 2021, the United States' Department of Agriculture launched the Indigenous Food Sovereignty Initiative.
 This initiative is designed to "promote traditional food ways" as, similar to Canada, USDA programs have not historically encompassed Indigenous food pathways and diets.
 The USDA has partnered with organizations already serving Indigenous tribes: The Indigenous Seed Keepers Network, Linda Black Elk & Lisa Iron Cloud, InterTribal Buffalo Council, North American Traditional Indigenous Food Systems, Intertribal Agriculture Council, and the University of Arkansas - Indigenous Food and Agriculture Initiative.

 Non-governmental projects, such as the "Good Life" project in Ecuador, are spearheaded by independent organizations and Indigenous community members.
 The "Good Life" suggests that there are alternative methods of action through Indigenous community development that do not involve governmental funding or state provisioning.
 In Ecuador, the Indigenous community has developed the "Good Life" project which drifts away from capitalist and western understandings of what a community needs, and rather focuses on cultivating community success through harmony with the people, nature, and defending their land — essentially working directly within an Indigenous community to reclaim food sovereignty.

 Organizations in the United States have adopted similar models to Ecuador's "Good Life" project.
 In California, the UC Berkeley organization, CARES (the Community Assessment of Renewable Energy and Sustainability) works with the PPN (Pinoleville Pomo Nation) in Ukiah, California, to support their tribal sovereignty.
 This Indigenous community has been working with CARES over the years to design sustainable housing and energy that reflect its culture.